Exploring Sedation Dentistry

 Can You Be Awake While Sedated?

-For most forms of sedation used in dentistry, patients are generally conscious and able to respond to the dentist's instructions.
-Even in deeper states of sedation, where patients might feel closer to sleep or experience drowsiness, they can often respond to stimuli.
+Most forms of sedation applied in dentistry allow patients to be generally conscious and responsive to the dentist's directions.
+Patients can often react to stimuli even in deeper degrees of sedation, when they might feel closer to sleep or experience drowsiness.

 What Anesthesia Do Most Dentists Use?